 Finding a company

 - Spoken languages are mainly French and English but also Dutch, Spanish, German and others, as work experience can take place in an EU country.
-Of course the student has to speak correctly the language, and it can obviously be an opportunity to improve your language skills as well.
+It can obviously be an opportunity to improve your language skills as well.

 The project coordinators are available to help students with any special queries during the designated meeting times.